mipko/cmake_cpp_vim/README.md

 # To compile DEBUG version within the vim
 - C-M bd
+- build files are stored within the build/Debug
+- binary artefacts are stored within the bin/Debug

 # To compile RELEASE version within the vim
 - C-M br
+- build files are stored within the build/Release
+- binary artefacts are stored within the bin/Release

 # To run DEBUG version within the vim
 - F6